Thank you for participating to this ICPS, we hope to see you again in Helsinki 2018!

 Lorenzo received his BSc and MSc degrees at Unversità degli Studi di Torino in 2010 and 2012, respectively.
 He then moved to Humboldt Universität zu Berlin, where he got his Phd in Theoretical Physics in 2015.
 His research activity is mostly focused on exactly solvable aspects of the AdS/CFT correspondence.
 He is now in Hamburg where he holds a three-year postdoc position.
 During his studies he attended 5 times the ICPS, from 2011 to 2015, and he is part of the Scientific Comitee for the organization of ICPS 2017.

 Eugenio got his BSc and MSc in Torino in theoretical physics.
-He then moved to Université Pierre et Marie Curie in Paris where he got his PhD in 2015.
+He then moved to Université Pierre et Marie Curie in Paris where he recently got his PhD.
 His research focus is on Complex Systems, and in particular he studies the diffusion of epidemic-like models on complex networks of human and animal interactions.

 Mattia is completing his Bachelor Degree in Physics at the University of Torino, with an experimental thesis about the measurement of visible cross section and luminosity with van der Meer scan in ALICE experiment at CERN.
-Currently he’s the chair of AISF Torino Local Committee.
+He has been president of AISF Torino Local Committee and he has just been elected as AISF PR Manager.

 Chiara graduated in Physics at the University of Torino and is now completing her Master.
 She is specialized in infrared divergences in QCD and she hopes to continue her studies with a PhD in Theoretical Physics.
-She is currently the vice-president of AISF Torino Local Committee.
+She has been the vice-president of AISF Torino Local Committee.